 Tenofovir disoproxil fumarate (TDF) drugs are part of a class of antiretroviral drugs known as nucleoside reverse transcriptase inhibitors (NRTIs).
 These drugs block an enzyme called reverse transcriptase, which stops HIV from multiplying.

-TDF is used in combination with other medications to help improve the quality and length of HIV patients’ lives.
+TDF is used in combination with other medications to help improve the quality and length of the lives of people living with HIV.

 There are five TDF drugs currently on the market, all made by Gilead Sciences:

 In 2017, these drugs earned a combined $11 billion in sales.